 Do you know how to make stew and dumplings?
 I tend to steer clear of trying knowing I cannot possibly do it as well as my mum.
 I remember coming home from school to the ultimate comfort food bubbling away and the dumplings were out of this world.
-My dumplings always go wrong so I am keen to try this stew recipe with parsley dumplings and show that I too can be the queen of stews!
+My dumplings always go wrong so I am keen to try this easy beef stew recipe with parsley dumplings and show that I too can be the queen of stews!

 BRAISED STOUT BEEF & CARROT STEW WITH PARSLEY DUMPLINGS